stavroskasidis/RazorSharpJS/README.md

 ...
 }
 ```
-### 5 Redirecting from a controller
+### 5. Redirecting from a controller
 To redirect to an other action from your controller you will have to use the provided extension methods.
 ``` c#
 return RazorSharpRedirect.RedirectToAction("Login");
 ```

-### 6 Using Authorization
+### 6. Using Authorization
-To use the ASP's authorization in combination with razorsharp you need set the login path and you will have to use the provided authorization attribute (or use it as the base class if your have custom authorization attributes)
+To use the ASP's authorization in combination with razorsharp you will have to use the provided authorization attribute (or use it as the base class if your have custom authorization attributes).

 ##### Using a default login path and the attribute